Welcome to today's edition of the Rush 24-7 podcast.

 How long ago was it?

-Time magazine actually ran a cover story, shocking news.
+Time magazine actually ran a cover story.

 Men and women are actually born different.

-Now that's 20 years ago, 18 years ago.
+Now, that's 20 years ago, 18 years ago.

 You might be scratching your head.

-What do you mean, boys and girls, men and women different?
+What do you mean, boys and girls, men and women, different?

 Everybody knows that.

-Feminism has been around for decades, but uh the modern era began in the late 60s, and it manifested itself in a number of different ways.
+Feminism has been around for decades, but the modern era began in the late 60s, and it manifested itself in a number of different ways.

 One of the ways was to basically say that there weren't any differences at men and women.

-Women can do anything men can do.
+Women could do anything men could do.

-They could be firemen, they could be police, they could serve in combat.
+They could serve in combat.

-Never mind we have to change the lower some of the physical requirements.
+Never mind, we have to change the lower some of the physical requirements.

-mind that.
+Never mind that.

-There were leftist parents who really believed that the only reason girls ended up being feminine is because they played with dolls and had pink So they let their baby girls play with G.I.
-Joe and painted a bedroom blue.
+There were leftist parents who really believed that the only reason girls ended up being feminine is because they played with dolls and had pink bedrooms.

 And they were shocked that their little girls grew up to be feminine.